razorpay/ifsc/README.md

 download all the excel files in the `sheets/` directory, parse them and generate datasets in the `scripts/data/` directory.

+The latest [`build` pipeline][buildlist] on Wercker should result in a container with the complete dataset as well.

 The following files will be generated, with approx file sizes given as well: